The call was illegal. The lawsuit is free. The choice is yours.

 Lying about what you owe

-Collectors cannot misrepresent the amount of debt, add fees not in the original agreement, or claim you owe more than you do.
-Any false statement about the debt is illegal.
+Collectors cannot misrepresent the debt amount, add unauthorized fees, or claim you owe more than you do.
+Any false statement is illegal.

 FDCPA § 807(2)